What are the Top-Rated Sanding Belts for Metal and Wood Skip to content

 3. Silicon Carbide Sanding Belts

-Silicon carbide sanding belts are a less expensive choice for metalworking.
+For metalworking, silicon carbide sanding belts are a less costly option.
 Because of their strong cutting characteristics, they are a fantastic option for quick material removal.
 Because silicon carbide belts are flexible, they're suitable for sanding contours and curves.
 They could need to be replaced more regularly, though, and are not as strong as ceramic and zirconia belts.

 PROS: